trekawek/jackrabbit-oak/oak-resilience/README.md

 to run the resilience integration tests.

+## Modules

+* oak-resilience-it - contains test classes run on the local (supervisor) machine,
+* oak-resilience-remote-it - test classes run on the remote (virtual) machine,
+* oak-resilience-support - the framework code.

 ## Sample code

 Following code will create a virtual machine, upload the jar containing code to run and then start the `NodeWriter#main()` method.
 When the method is finished, it'll run unit tests from the `NodeWriterTest` class and check if they were successful.